aless1992/iot2tangle.oxinode/mqtt-sender/README.md

+# Prerequisite
+Setup an MQTT Broker.
+In this case, we [Setup an MQTT Broker (EMQX)](https://github.com/Agro-iot/iot2tangle.oxinode/wiki/Setup-an-MQTT-Broker-(EMQX))

 # Download Firmware on ESP32
 This repository uses the ***Iot2Tangle C Core devices*** adapted for ***ESP32-FreeRTOS*** offered in the official *Espressif Toolchain ESP-IDF SDK*.
 Once the SDK is installed you will have all the tools to compile and download the program on your ESP32.

 ## 1) Install ESP-IDF SDK:
 ### Windows: